parsokev/graph_repo/README.md

    for the project, commands that utilize [Graphviz](https://www.graphviz.org/) (to build the graph images) and [CMake](https://www.kitware.com/cmake-3-30-1-available-for-download) (to build the project) **require the addition of their installation locations to the system PATH manually**.
-Instructions on how to quickly accomplish this will be provided below.
+Instructions on how to quickly accomplish this can be found [in the windows setup section](#setup-requirements-for-windows-users-msys2).

-3. To better optimize build/rebuild time of the program, the CMake project is configured to utilize [ninja](https://packages.msys2.org/base/mingw-w64-ninja)
+3. To better optimize build/rebuild time of the program, the CMake project is configured to utilize [ninja](https://packages.msys2.org/base/mingw-w64-ninja).
-   This package can be quickly installed using MSYS2 using the provided instructions below.
+   This package can be quickly installed using MSYS2 following the instructions [in the windows setup section](#setup-requirements-for-windows-users-msys2).

 4. GCC Compiler using standard of C++20 (or newer).
 This will be provided by MSYS2 if it is installed.